Lana Obad

 Lana Obad (born 20 May 1988) is a Croatian beauty pageant titleholder who was crowned Miss Universe Croatia 2010 and represented her country at Miss Universe 2010 pageant.

-She studied at Faculty of Economics and Business at University of Zagreb.
+She studied at the Faculty of Economics and Business at University of Zagreb.
 Lana Obad stands 173 cm and represented her country at the Miss Universe 2010 pageant on 23 August 2010 in Las Vegas, Nevada.